Survey of Approaches to Educational Planning (SAEP)

 The LFS follows a rotating panel sample design, in which households remain in the sample for six consecutive months.
 The total sample consists of six representative sub-samples or panels, and each month a panel is replaced after completing its six month stay in the survey.

-The SAEP used five of the six rotation groups in the October LFS sample.
-For the SAEP, the coverage of the LFS was modified to include only those households with at least one child aged 18 and under and, within those households, only one randomly selected child.
+The SAEP used three of the six rotation groups in the October LFS sample and two of the six rotation groups in the November LFS sample.
+For the SAEP, the coverage of the LFS was modified to include only those households with at least one child aged 17 and under and, within those households, only one randomly selected child.

 Responding to this survey is voluntary.

-The SAEP was collected by way of Computer Assisted Telephone Interviewing (CATI).
+The SAEP was collected by way of Computer Assisted Telephone Interviewing (CATI) and Computer Assisted Personal Interviewing (CAPI).
 The SAEP collected information from the person most knowledgeable (PMK) about the selected child's education.
 If the PMK was not available, the interviewer arranged for a convenient time to phone back.
 Proxy response was not allowed.

 View the Questionnaire(s) and reporting guide(s) .